 Combine the plant-based milk, oil, vinegar and vanilla extract in a medium sized bowl or large measuring glass.
 Whisk well to emulsify the oil and milk together.

 Once the oven has completely preheated, add the wet ingredients to the dry ingredients.
 Mix until combined.
-Divide the batter evenly between the prepared cake pan and bake for 35-38 minutes.
+Pour the batter into the prepared cake pan and bake for 35-38 minutes.
 Don't open the oven early or your cake may collapse in the middle.
 The cake is done once it pulls from the sides, and a toothpick inserted into the middle comes out clean or with a few cooked crumbs.

 Cool the cake for 10 minutes on a rack.
 Gently run a sharp knife along the sides of the cakes to loosen any bits that are stuck.
-Gently and evenly turn the pans over on a wire cooling rack.
-Remove the pans.
-Leave the parchment on until you're ready to assemble the cake.
+Gently and evenly turn the pan over on a wire cooling rack.
+Remove the pan.
 Once completely cooled, gently wrap in plastic and place in the freezer.

 For the Vegan Italian Meringue: